 Many of the areas where the organization works have dry climates.
 In addition, the communities are facing issues like deforestation, changing weather patterns and global warming.
 Communities often only have limited sources of water, like a local river, which is used for everything: bathing, washing clothes, drinking source for people, and is also where animals defecate and bathe themselves.

 Yes.
 About one in ten school-age girls in Africa drop out once they reach puberty because they don’t have clean or private toilets to use at school.
 Ensuring that girls have their own latrines at school is crucial to ensuring girls continue to receive an education.

-Sustainability is the goal of all Free The Children’s Adopt a Village projects.
+Sustainability is the goal of all Adopt a Village’s projects.
 We work closely with the government to ensure that local community members have real ownership over each Adopt a Village education project, whether that’s a schoolroom, a school garden or a student environmental club.
 Community members are involved in each project, helping to construct a school, digging for a water project and more.